-The Center on Poverty and Inequality works with policymakers, researchers, practitioners, and advocates to develop effective policies and practices that alleviate poverty and inequality in the United States.
+The Georgetown Center on Poverty and Inequality (GCPI) works with policy leaders, researchers, practitioners, advocates, and other experts to develop policies and practices to alleviate poverty and inequality and advance racial and gender equity in the United States.

-The Center on Poverty’s Initiatives comprise our two main areas of focus: The Initiative on Gender Justice and Opportunity and the Economic Security and Opportunity Initiative.
+The work of GCPI is conducted by two teams: the Initiative on Gender Justice and Opportunity and the Economic Security and Opportunity Initiative.

 The Center's Initiative on Gender Justice and Opportunity focuses on supporting low-income girls and girls of color.
 The Initiative’s work identifies barriers to girls’ health and well-being, elevates girls’ unique assets and needs, and develops solutions to better support girls in our public systems.